Obery Archibald Brown

 Other names: Obery Archibald

-Story: Obery Archibald Brown was born in 1891 in Cann.
-He was the son of Samuel Brown, a miller's labourer, and Clara Brown (née Moore), who died in 1899 in Shaftesbury.
+Story: Obery Archibald Brown was born in 1891 in Cann, Shaftesbury, Dorset.
+He was the son of Samuel Brown, a miller's labourer, and Clara Brown (née Moore), regrettably she died in 1899 in Shaftesbury.
 The family lived at Cann Common, Shaftesbury.
 At the time of the 1911 Census he was working as a cowman and living at Cann Common, Shaftesbury.

 He enlisted in Lewisham, Kent as a Private in the 8th Battalion of The Buffs (East Kent Regiment) (Service No. G//18285).
 He served in France and Flanders and was awarded the Victory and British War medals.
-He died on 19th March 1917 and was buried at Bruay Communal Cemetery Extension, Bruay, Pas de Calais, France (grave id.
+He died of wounds on 19th March 1917 and was buried at Bruay Communal Cemetery Extension, Bruay, Pas de Calais, France (grave id.
 D.9).
-His Next of Kin was his sister Louisa Steele, Park Farm, Twyford, Dorset.
-His father, Samuel, died in the last quarter of 1917, just months after his son.
-He is remembered as "Archibald Brown" on the Cann War Memorial, Shaftesbury.
+His Next of Kin was his sister Louisa Steele, Park Farm, Twyford, Dorset, his father, Samuel, having died December 1917, just eight months after his son.
+Obery is remembered as "Archibald Brown" on the Cann War Memorial, Shaftesbury.
 One of his brothers, Bertram George (b.1895) died on 4th April 1915 while a prisoner of war.
 Three more brothers served in the war and returned: Harry (b.1885), William Thomas (b.1888) and Cyril (b.1894).

 He enlisted in Lewisham, Kent as a Private in the 8th Battalion of The Buffs (East Kent Regiment) (Service No. G//18285).
 He served in France and Flanders and was awarded the Victory and British War medals.
-He died on 19th March 1917 and was buried at Bruay Communal Cemetery Extension, Bruay, Pas de Calais, France (grave id.
+He died of wounds on 19th March 1917 and was buried at Bruay Communal Cemetery Extension, Bruay, Pas de Calais, France (grave id.
 D.9).
-His Next of Kin was his sister Louisa Steele, Park Farm, Twyford, Dorset.
-His father, Samuel, died in the last quarter of 1917, just months after his son.
-He is remembered as "Archibald Brown" on the Cann War Memorial, Shaftesbury.
+His Next of Kin was his sister Louisa Steele, Park Farm, Twyford, Dorset, his father, Samuel, having died December 1917, just eight months after his son.
+Obery is remembered as "Archibald Brown" on the Cann War Memorial, Shaftesbury.
 One of his brothers, Bertram George (b.1895) died on 4th April 1915 while a prisoner of war.
 Three more brothers served in the war and returned: Harry (b.1885), William Thomas (b.1888) and Cyril (b.1894).

 Links to related web content / sources: Commonwealth War Graves CommissionThe National ArchivesBertram George BrownCyril BrownHarry BrownWilliam Thomas Brown